Burthorpe/burthorpe/README.md

 ## Building Assets with Grunt.js

 Burthorpe.com uses Grunt.js to manage its assets.
-To get start with grunt, run the following commands
+To get started with grunt, run the following commands

 * `npm install -g grunt-cli`
 * `npm install`